TEAMMATES/teammates/devdocs/process.md

   * If the above is not OK,
     * Change the issue status to `s.Ongoing`
   * If the code is OK on all aspects,
-    * Change issue status to `s.mergeApproved`
+    * Change issue status to `s.MergeApproved`

 ###Applying a fix
 Role: committer

   * Do not merge online.
 Always merge locally and push to the repo.
-If you merge online, you will not have a way to test the code first.
+If you merge online, you will not be able to run tests or use the required format for the commit message.
-  * Format of the commit message: `[Issue number] Issue title as given in the original issue`<br>
-    e.g. `[2287] Add more tests for newly joined Instructor accessing sample course`
   * Fetch code from upstream: <br>
     `git fetch origin`<br>
   * Checkout the branch and update with latest master<br>